-- WHAT TO DO IF YOU SMELL GAS

-- Do not try to light any appliance.

-- Do not touch any electrical switch; do not use any phone in your building.

-- Leave the building immediately.
+- -Do not touch any electrical switch; do not use any phone in your building. - -Leave the building immediately.

-- Immediately call your gas supplier from a neighbor's phone.
+-Immediately call your gas supplier from a near by phone.
 Follow the gas supplier's instructions.

-- If you cannot reach your gas supplier, call the fire department.
+-If you cannot reach your gas supplier, call the fire department.